 A mouse that uses light to detect movement.
-Introduced in the late 1990s, optical mice superseded mechanical mice because their sealed bottom surfaces have no mechanical parts to absorb dust and dirt.
-They work by emitting light from an LED or laser, and a CMOS sensor detects the light reflections as the mouse is moved.Early optical mice required a special mouse pad, but modern devices can be rolled over traditional pads, as well as over almost any surface other than glass or mirror.
+Introduced in the late 1990s, optical mice superseded mechanical mice because their sealed bottom surfaces do not absorb dust and dirt.
+They work by emitting light from an LED or laser, and a CMOS sensor detects the light reflections as the mouse is moved.Early optical mice required a special mouse pad, but modern devices can be rolled over traditional pads, as well as almost any surface other than glass or mirror.
 Laser-driven mice are even more tolerant of their surface than LED mice.
 Contrast with mechanical mouse.
+See mouse skates.